 I specialise in legal frameworks engaged in commissioning and providing health and social care to vulnerable adults and children.
-I deal with a range of general healthcare matters, both contentious and non-contentious.
-I advise on capacity, best interests and deprivation of liberty, treatment, serious incidents (and the processes that arise from them), safeguarding, SEND, and transition to adult services.
-I have experience in representing clients at inquests, Tribunals, in the Court of Protection and the Inherent Jurisdiction of the High Court, legal frameworks for packages of care for service users whose behaviour challenges and children transitioning into adult services.
+I deal with a range of matters, including capacity, consent, best interests, deprivation of liberty, treatment, serious incidents (and the processes that arise from them), safeguarding, SEND, and transition to adult services.
+I have experience in representing clients at inquests, Tribunals, in the Court of Protection and the Inherent Jurisdiction of the High Court.
 I have a particular interest in mental health law and my specialist practice area is the interface between the Mental Health Act and the Mental Capacity Act.

 I am recognised by clients as being a "go-to expert for all matters relating to the Court of Protection" and for my "team-approach" to supporting supports health and social care professionals throughout the entire journey of these matters.